FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/tutorial/pro/expand_node.md

 s
 ```

-After the blockchain service is successfully expanded, you can see the new blockchain services' agencyAgroup0node1BcosNodeService 'and' agencyAgroup0node2BcosNodeService 'on the tars web management platform.:
+After the blockchain service is successfully expanded, you can see the new blockchain services' agencyAgroup0node1BcosNodeService 'and' agencyAgroup0node2BcosNodeService 'on the tars web management platform:

 ![](../../../images/tutorial/expand_node.png)